In 1985 condoms could be sold for the first time over the counter in pharmacies without a prescription in the Republic of Ireland.

 - 1993: The age restriction on the purchase of condoms was removed and they became available in vending machines.

-An RTÉ News report by Charlie Bird broadcast on 20 February 1985.
+An RTÉ News report broadcast on 20 February 1985.
+The reporter is Charlie Bird.